Integrating Faith and Global Health: An Applied Theological Framework

 by Daniel O’Neill, MD, MA(Th)

-Fragmentation: Human beings tend to form into “us & them” camps, characterized by self-justification and other-vilification, even in subtle ways.
+Fragmentation: Human beings tend to form into “us and them” camps, characterized by self-justification and other-vilification, even in subtle ways.
 It did not take long for the first century church to have what Apostle Paul described as “divisions among you” (1 Cor 11:18).

 Whether in political alignments, ecclesiological traditions, along race or gender lines, professional designations, ethnic divides, or class/caste.
-We also see fragmentation in strained relationships between humans & God, between humans, and between humans and other created beings and the Earth, broken since the Garden incident.
+We also see fragmentation in strained relationships between humans and God, between humans, and between humans and other created beings and the Earth, broken since the Garden incident.
 Platonic dualism in the West has fragmented the human person into physical and spiritual portions.
 Enlightenment-inspired endeavors have dissected everything into its constituent parts, without necessarily putting it back together again.

 Dehumanizing injustices have reduced certain demographics to exploited, marginalized segments of populations.
 The law of entropy shows processes which tend toward a state of disorder.
 Materialist Darwinian and Marxist ideologies have reduced human beings to fit survivalists or cogs in an impersonal machine.
 The church has been highly-influenced by unhelpful dualisms of sacred-secular, spirit-material, transcendent-practical, body-soul, science-faith, liberal-fundamental, proclamation-demonstration, public work-private faith, and facts-values.
 Given these fragmentations and dualisms, how are we to understand and engage in global health problems with integrity?
 What informs a truly Christian response in a context of these perspectives?